Branes and moduli spaces of Higgs bundles on smooth projective varieties: Holomorphic action of a finite group

-\begin{proof} Assume that $n\,>\,2$.
+\begin{proof} Assume that $r\,>\,2$.
 Then any connected component of the fixed point locus

-for the action of $\Gamma$ is a component of a moduli space of parabolic Higgs bundles of rank $n$ on the quotient surface $M/\Gamma$ of fixed determinant and the trace of the Higgs field being zero \cite{Bi,BMW}.
+for the action of $\Gamma$ is a component of a moduli space of parabolic Higgs bundles of rank $r$ on the quotient surface $M/\Gamma$ of fixed determinant for which the trace of the Higgs field is zero \cite{Bi,BMW}.

 Consider the quotient map